achimnol/pycon-apac2018-packaging-workshop/step4-docs.md

 Usually, documentations are kept inside `docs` directory.
 You can initialize its content using `sphinx-quickstart` command after installing Sphinx in your project environment.
+It will ask many questions about the documentation -- just use defaults for now and you can change those later.

 ```
 ROOT